hiveauth/hive-auth-pksa/README.md

 * `token_timeout_days`: (optional) the number of days before an app token expires.
 The default value if not present is 1 day.
 * `hive_api`: a string or an array of string with Hive API node(s) url,
 * `has_server`: the HAS server to connect to (ws://... or wss://...)
+* `keys`: full path to file containing managed accounts private keys.
+Default to local "keys.json" if not present
 * `hideEncryptedData`: (optional) is set to true, the encrypted data will be replaced with "<...>" to reduce log size.
 The default value if not present is false

 * `accounts`: an array of account objects for each account managed by the PKSA